 The Company considers the extent to which fair value is below amortized cost in determining whether a credit-related loss exists.
 The Company also considers the credit quality rating of the security, with a special emphasis on securities downgraded below investment grade.
 A comparison is made between the present value of expected future cash flows for a security and its amortized cost.
 If the present value of future expected cash flows is less than amortized cost, a credit loss is presumed to exist and an allowance for credit losses is established.
 Management may conclude that a qualitative analysis is sufficient to support its conclusion that the present value of the expected cash flows equals or exceeds a security's amortized cost.
-As a result of this review, management concluded that there were no credit-related impairments of fixed maturity securities at March 31, 2020.
+As a result of this review, management concluded that there were no credit-related impairments of fixed maturity securities at September 30, 2020.
 Management does not intend to sell the securities in an unrealized loss position, and it is not "more likely than not" that the Company will be required to sell these securities before a recovery in their value to their amortized cost basis occurs.

-Management concluded that none of the fixed maturity securities with an unrealized loss at December 31, 2019 had experienced an other-thantemporary impairment.
+Management concluded that none of the fixed maturity securities with an unrealized loss at December 31, 2019 had experienced an other-than-temporary impairment.
 At March 31, 2019, management concluded that three fixed maturity securities from one issuer that we intended to sell at a loss in the second quarter were impaired.
 The Company recorded impairment losses on these securities of \$271,000 in the three months ended March 31, 2019.
+Management concluded that none of the fixed maturity securities with an unrealized loss at September 30, 2019 had experienced an other-than-temporary impairment.